rafaelrenanpacheco/url-shortener/readme.md

 ## And how to install this wonderfull shortener?

-In order to install a URL Shortener, which is a Laravel 5.3 project, you will need the following programs in your system:
+In order to install URL Shortener, which is a Laravel 5.3 project, you will need the following programs in your system:
 * [Composer](https://getcomposer.org/)
 * [NodeJS](https://nodejs.org/)
 * [Yarn](https://yarnpkg.com/)